-DRL score calculation is currently incompatible with the dependency spring-boot-devtools: none of the DRL rules will fire, due to ClassLoader issues.
+Drools score calculation is currently incompatible with the dependency spring-boot-devtools: none of the DRL rules will fire, due to ClassLoader issues.
+Also, Drools score calculation is deprecated.

 These properties are supported in Spring's application.properties:

 optaplanner.solver-manager.parallel-solver-count